-This tutorial is more intended to show the construction, attachment of florist foam to the structure and the element of greening that can turn an expensive "solid mass of flowers" into an affordable "DIY" project for any bride watching her flower budget.
+This wedding arch flowers tutorial is more intended to show the construction and attachment of florist foam to the structure and explains how using greenery to quickly turn an expensive "solid mass of flowers" into an affordable swag of flowers wired individually onto the metal arch.

 Lovely photos of hundreds of flowers massed on arches and chuppahs are widely found everywhere on the internet.
 They are fairly easy and very doable by even a novice, but be warned however that is is very easy to insert $100 worth of flowers in a single yard of foam.
 For those who want a lovely backdrop that is a little more affordable, common greens are easy to use and can stretch that flower budget considerably.